-All businesses should have a website that provides information and explains their products or services, but when you want people to take a certain action, a landing page is more effective.
-If you take them to a website instead, they will be more likely to get distracted and less likely to take the action you want them to.
+All businesses should have a website that provides information and explains their products or services, but when you want people to take a certain action, landing pages are more effective.
+If you take them to a website instead, they will be more likely to get distracted and less likely to take the action you want them to take.

-A landing page is a page has one call-to-action and provides necessary information pertaining to the CTA.
+Landing pages are pages with one call-to-action and provide necessary information pertaining to the CTA.
 They are specifically built to send traffic to for a specific purpose.
 For example, if you run an ad for a free week pass to your fitness studio, send people to a landing page where they enter their information to claim the pass.
 On the other hand, a website has a lot of information with links to other pages, so people are easily distracted and could check out other pages without claiming your offer.
 Information about your business such as the services you provide, your team members, and ways to connect you are listed on your website.

 Here’s a quick sneak peek of one pilates studio’s landing page.
 This studio got 41 new members in 2 months, and their landing page included a video, countdown timer, and more.

-A/B testing is when you have two different versions of something, such as an ad or a landing page, to see which one performs better.
+A/B testing is when you have two different versions of something, like Ads or landing pages, to see which one performs better.
 Different elements that you can change include images, ad copy, headlines, videos, and offers.
 Only change one thing at a time so that you know exactly what works best.